ngough87/JPACRUDProject/README.md

 ## Description

-This project was centered on Create, Read, Update, and Delete (CRUD).
-The primary goal was to achieve performing simple CRUD on a single database that I created.
+This project was centered on Create, Read, Update, and Delete (CRUD) procedures.
+The primary goal was to achieve the performance of simple CRUD on a single database that I created.
+The database contained sanitized versions of projects worked on in a previous role as a project manager.

 Via the Project Tracker website, a user is able to monitor the status projects at varying stages including new, in-progress, oh hold, and blocked.
-A user is able to add and delete projects.
+A user is able to add and delete projects, as well as make edits to information.
 Additionally, the user is able to view project details for each project.
 The user can navigate various pages via the navigation bar or quickly look up projects with a quick access search on the navigation bar.

 ## Technologies Used